-In this blog we’ll endeavour to cut through the noise and give you a full overview of how organizations innovate, why they choose to adopt the practice, and what they achieve out of it.
+In this blog we’ll endeavor to cut through the noise and give you a full overview of how organizations innovate, why they choose to adopt the practice, and what they achieve out of it.
 We’ll also dive into how innovation helps drive business success and longevity.

 What Exactly is Business Innovation?

-The Cambridge Academic Content Dictionary defines innovation as ‘a new idea or method, or the use of new ideas and methods’ 1.
+The Cambridge Academic Content Dictionary defines innovation as ‘a new idea or method, or the use of new ideas and methods’.
 Fundamentally, this is what innovation in business is – the use of ideas to create something new, whether this be a new product, process, service, or anything else.
 However, what’s important to consider is how businesses go about finding new ideas and methods.
 This requires establishing processes and procedures that allow you to manage the discovery, development, and implementation of ideas, resulting in a repeatable, scalable, and sustainable way of innovating.

-Why Do Businesses Choose to Innovate?
+Why do Businesses Choose to Innovate?

 Organizations choose to adopt the process of innovation for a myriad of reasons; to tackle existing challenges by ideating for solutions, to generate new revenue streams, to improve existing products or services, and so on.